signaldatascience/R-curriculum/src/week5/day4/classification.md

 * To see how each of the two linear discriminant separates the groups, call `predict()` on the LDA fit itself to generate values of the discriminant functions for the training data.
 Read the `predict.lda()` documentation to figure out how to access the values of the discriminant functions and pass either of the two sets of discriminant values in to `ldahist()` along with the column of group assignments.

-* Plot the values of the two discriminant functions against each other.
+* Plot the values of the two discriminant functions against each other, passing in the true group assignments as labels for the points (*e.g.* with `color=df_wine$Type` in `qplot()`.
 Interpret the results.
+Does the accuracy of the LDA classification make sense?

 Read the following post about visualizing the results of LDA: